Zotyamester/cdn-optimization/README.md

    * Depending on the platform you're using, you might want to run: `/bin/activate`/`\Scripts\activate.bat`/`\Scripts\Activate.ps1`
    * You can deactivate it later by running the command: `deactivate`
  * Install dependencies: `pip install -r requirements.txt`
- * Run the script: `python -m fastapi dev app/api.py`
+ * Run the script: `python -m fastapi run app/api.py --port 80`